What Is Ambien?

 What Are Risk Factors Associated with Ambien (Zolpidem) Overdose?

 Taking Ambien with other CNS depressants like alcohol, benzos, or opioids, can make a person more likely to overdose.
+Research shows that combining Ambien with alcohol significantly increases the chance of serious adverse effects and overdose because alcohol can amplify the medication’s sedating properties.

 Developing a tolerance to Ambien over time might lead individuals to take higher doses to achieve the same sedative (sleepy) effects, making the chance of overdose higher.
 Dependence can also cause someone to overdose.
 If a person has a kidney or liver problem, they are at a higher risk of overdose because their body cannot process the Ambien properly.
 Older people with underlying health conditions may be more susceptible to the sedative effects of Ambien, increasing the risk of overdose.